Written by Agastya Sharma, a grade 8 student (junior editor at I Kid You Not).

 The writing years

 She joined the Progressive Writers’ Movement (also known as the Akhil Bhartiya Pragatishil Lekhak Sangh), and she then wrote a new collection of poems, Lok Peed (The Anguish of the People).
-It spoke out about the crumbling economy and the problems of the country in 1944, such as the Bengal extreme scarcity of food which occurred only a year prior.
+It spoke out about the crumbling economy and the problems of the country in 1944, such as the Bengal Famine which occurred only a year prior.

 The Partition of India left roughly a million people across religions, castes, creeds, and backgrounds dead due to the communal violence committed on both sides of the newly formed border.
 Amrita Pritam, now a 28-year-old Punjabi refugee, fled to New Delhi.
 Later that year, pregnant with her child, while travelling to Dehradun, she wrote the poem that would immortalize her forever, “Ajj Aakhaan Waris Shah Nu”, an ode to Waris Shah, another writer with whom she shared her birthplace.
 To this date, this poem remains a reminder of the tragedy of the partition.